davidxw/ACA-Templates/README.md

 ![Overview diagram](./docs/overview.png)

-The template deploys the following services to Azure:
+The template deploys the following services:

 * Log Analytics Workspace
 * Azure Key Vault using the Azure RBAC permissions model.
 You will have to make yourself a Secrets adminstrator if you would like view and update secrets